VIEW ALL OUR JOBS >

 Goffs has an extremely strong reputation for staff development both teaching and support staff.
 Developing the next generation of school leaders, both middle and senior, and future Headteachers for those who wish to pursue this, is a responsibility that we take very seriously.

-We have a full suite of staff leadership development which staff can join be they an NQT or highly experienced colleague, whilst I chair the national Leadership Partner School network, a group that brings together schools dedicated to developing outstanding leadership skills throughout their communities, and which allows us to visit other network schools, to attend national conferences and to share best practice.
+We have a full suite of staff leadership development which staff can join be they an NQT or highly experienced colleague, whilst Alison Garner, Executive Principal of the Generations Trust, chairs the national Leadership Partner School network, a group that brings together schools dedicated to developing outstanding leadership skills throughout their communities, and which allows us to visit other network schools, to attend national conferences and to share best practice.

 During our most recent inspection, the team described our whole staff CPD programme as “outstanding” and “the best they had seen”.
 In addition to innovative whole staff training days, we disaggregate a number of hours for training every year.
 This allows staff development to be highly personalised as staff can opt for the training which best meets their needs, including the opportunity to do a research project in partnership with Cambridge University.
 All staff complete peer observations to observe best practice, and use our Iris camera technology as part of evaluating and improving their own teaching.
 Many use their disaggregated time to coach others or to receive coaching.
 Moreover, there are specific training sessions for NQTs and other interested staff which run every Wednesday after school.